1890 Louisville Colonels season: 1890 World Series

 Louisville, champions of the American Association, played the National League champions, the Brooklyn Bridegrooms in the 1890 World Series.
 The series pitted the two most recent American Association champions against each other.

 The series winner was to be the first to win four games.
 Brooklyn started strong, winning the first two games in Louisville, with game 3 called after eight innings with the score tied.
 Louisville salvaged the fourth game, which was the last one played in Louisville.
 After Brooklyn won the first game at home to take a 3–1 lead, Louisville came back to win two straight.
-However, bad weather forced any remaining games to be canceled, with the plan that a deciding game would be played before the 1891 season began.
+After that, bad weather and poor attendance forced the remaining games to be canceled, with the plan that a deciding game would be played before the 1891 season began.
 However, due to inter-league disputes, that never occurred, and the series officially ended in a 3–3–1 tie.